ramramhariram/Consul-Envoyextensions-Propertyoverride/README.md

   Choose the entire config dump (or you can choose to look at specific listeners/clusters depending on your configuration)

   At this point you should just see regular envoy config dump without your changes.

+  NOTE: Curl from the pod is another option to review envoy config dumps but curl is not available on these pods and the browser is easier to view but bottom line you want to look at the envoy config dumps to review changes.

   3 - Use the following command to apply your property override changes (using the propertyoverride json file is included in this repo or by creating your own accordingly for your application) -